technology-toolbox/website/content/blog/jjameson/2010/03/24/incrementing-the-assembly-version-for-each-build.md

 Last summer I wrote a post about [best practices for .NET assembly versioning](/blog/jjameson/2009/04/03/best-practices-for-net-assembly-versioning) and made the following statement:

+{{< blockquote "font-italic" >}}

-> The
+The
-> [AssemblyFileVersionAttribute](http://msdn.microsoft.com/en-us/library/system.reflection.assemblyfileversionattribute%28VS.71%29.aspx) should be incremented automatically as part
-> of the build process.
+[AssemblyFileVersionAttribute](http://msdn.microsoft.com/en-us/library/system.reflection.assemblyfileversionattribute%28VS.71%29.aspx) should be incremented automatically as part of the build process.

+{{< /blockquote >}}

 In the comments for that post, someone asked exactly what I meant by that --  specifically if I used something in the pre-build event to increment the assembly  version.

 Here was my response:

+{{< blockquote "font-italic" >}}

-> While you certainly \*could\* increment the AssemblyFileVersionAttribute in
-> a pre-build event, I definitely don't recommend it.
-Doing so would cause the
-> version to increment each and every time \*any\* member of the Development team
-> builds the solution.
+While you certainly \*could\* increment the AssemblyFileVersionAttribute in a pre-build event, I definitely don't recommend it.
+Doing so would cause the version to increment each and every time \*any\* member of the Development team builds the solution.

->
-> I suppose you could simply tell developers not to check-in the updated AssemblyVersionInfo.cs
-> file, but there are definitely better ways to accomplish the desired outcome.
+I suppose you could simply tell developers not to check-in the updated AssemblyVersionInfo.cs file, but there are definitely better ways to accomplish the desired outcome.

->
-> Rather, I recommend incrementing the AssemblyFileVersionAttribute as part
-> of your automated build process.
-In other words, each time an "official" build
-> is created on the Build Server, the AssemblyVersionInfo.cs file is automatically
-> checked out from source control, incremented, and checked back in.
+Rather, I recommend incrementing the AssemblyFileVersionAttribute as part of your automated build process.
+In other words, each time an "official" build is created on the Build Server, the AssemblyVersionInfo.cs file is automatically checked out from source control, incremented, and checked back in.

->
-> Obviously, the actual implementation of this process will vary depending
-> on your particular toolset.
-For example, if you are using Team Foundation Server,
-> you can setup a custom task that increments the AssemblyFileVersionAttribute
-> as part of the build.
-Several people have already blogged about the details
-> of this for TFS.
-If you just bing "TFS increment build" you should get some
-> good hits within the first page of search results.
-In particular, make sure
-> you read Buck Hodges blog entry if you are using continuous integration.
+Obviously, the actual implementation of this process will vary depending on your particular toolset.
+For example, if you are using Team Foundation Server, you can setup a custom task that increments the AssemblyFileVersionAttribute as part of the build.
+Several people have already blogged about the details of this for TFS.
+If you just bing "TFS increment build" you should get some good hits within the first page of search results.
+In particular, make sure you read Buck Hodges blog entry if you are using continuous integration.

+{{< /blockquote >}}

 Well, I probably should have blogged long ago about the specific process that  I use for incrementing the assembly version, but you know what they say: "better  late than never" ;-)